SwamiKannan/gpt-2/README.md

 pip3 install -r requirements.txt
 ```

-5. Download the actual model
+5. Download the actual model <br>
+As per the model card, the fourth and largest GPT-2 version has 7.5 billion parameters.
+Other "sizes" include 124 million, 355 million, and 774 million parameter models.
+I have used the 355 million parameter model (but referred by name as 3<b>4</b>5M)
 ```
 python3 download_model.py 345M
 ```